-Understanding FBAR filing requirements are imperative to ensuring you’ll be ready to fill out forms the right way and remain compliant with the IRS.
+Understanding required disclosures and filings related to financial assets held outside the U.S. is imperative to ensuring you’ll be ready to fill out forms the right way and remain compliant with the IRS.
+We can help.

 Visit the Virtual Expat Tax Preparation page for more instructions and to get started filling out your FBAR and other forms, or find an office near you to talk with a tax advisor if you're in a country with an H&R Block tax office.

-By law, you must file The Foreign Bank and Financial Accounts form (FBAR) if both of the following are true:
+By law, you must file FinCEN Form 114 (Report of Foreign Bank and Financial Accounts, or "FBAR") if both of the following are true:

 - You're a U.S. citizen or resident taxpayer or domestic business entity

-- You own or control foreign bank and financial accounts with a combined value over $10,000
+- You own, control, or have signature authority over foreign bank and financial accounts with a combined value over $10,000

 FBAR Filing Deadline

-You file your FBAR separately from your tax return.
-You can do this online through the BSA E-Filing System.
-The deadline for the FBAR is April 17 to coincide with Tax Day, but an automatic six-month extension to October 15th is available if your FBAR is filed after April 17th.
+The FBAR is filed separately from your tax return and does not go to the IRS.
+Your FBAR is filed online through the BSA E-Filing System.
+The deadline for the FBAR is April 15 to coincide with Tax Day, but an automatic six-month extension to October 15 is available if your FBAR is filed after the initial tax deadline.